A-Slimani/athan-cli/README.md

 - `athan` - tells the next prayer time
 - `athan --all` - Shows all the prayer times for the day (including sunrise)

-## Todo
-- Write a script to build on windows